N700 series Bullet Train

 *This article does not refer to N700S series, which has a similar name and appearance but different.

 The N700 series was developed by JR Central and JR West as fast and comfortable high-speed train.
 500 series had been running at 300 km/h (187 mph) on Sanyo Shinkansen, but they were uncomfortable.
-Meanwhile, Tokaido Shinkansen has too many tight curves so that it was not practical to raise the maximum speed (270 km/h, 168 mph) anymore, and raising acceleration was considered as the key to shorten the journey time.
+Meanwhile, Tokaido Shinkansen has too many tight curves so that it was not practical to raise the maximum speed (270 km/h, 168 mph) anymore, and thus improving acceleration was considered essential to shorten the journey time.
 The first N700 series unit entered service in 2007, replacing 300 series.

-In 2011, JR West and JR Kyushu introduced eight-car units, as Kyushu Shinkansen was extended.
 In 2013-20, the N700A series trains were introduced, to replace 700 series.
 A stands for "Advanced" and the N700A series have enhanced braking and bogie control systems, making the train even smoother and safer.
-N700 series units with no alphabet were later converted to the N700A series as well.
+Many N700 series units with no alphabet were later converted to the N700A series as well.

 Current Operations & Future Prospects